gizatechxyz/orion/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-green.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+ONNX-Cairo Runtime is a Cairo library that provides two high-level features:

+* Tensor computation (like Numpy) in Cairo 1.0.
+* Verifiable Machine Learning models using STARKS.

+### 🤔 What is ONNX Runtime inference?

+ONNX Runtime is an open-source, high-performance inference engine for machine learning models in the Open Neural Network Exchange (ONNX) format.
+ONNX is an interoperable format that allows deep learning models to be represented, shared, and executed across different AI frameworks and platforms.

-**ONNX Runtime inference** can enable faster user experiences and lower costs, supporting models from deep learning frameworks such as PyTorch and TensorFlow/Keras as well as classical machine learning libraries such as scikit-learn, LightGBM, XGBoost, etc. ONNX Runtime is compatible with various hardware, drivers, and operating systems, and provides optimal performance by leveraging hardware accelerators where applicable alongside graph optimizations and transforms.
-[Learn more &rarr;](https://www.onnxruntime.ai/docs/#onnx-runtime-for-inferencing)
+ONNX Runtime inference can enable faster user experiences and lower costs, supporting models from deep learning frameworks such as PyTorch and TensorFlow/Keras as well as classical machine learning libraries such as scikit-learn, LightGBM, XGBoost, etc. ONNX Runtime is compatible with various hardware, drivers, and operating systems, and provides optimal performance by leveraging hardware accelerators where applicable alongside graph optimizations and transforms.
+[Learn more →](https://www.onnxruntime.ai/docs/#onnx-runtime-for-inferencing)

-In this repository you can find the new ONNX Runtime built using [Cairo](https://www.cairo-lang.org/).
-The purpose of this repository is to provide the runtime implementation for verfiable ML model inferences using STARKs.
+This library proposes a new ONNX runtime built with [Cairo](https://www.cairo-lang.org/).
+The purpose is to provide a runtime implementation for verifiable ML model inferences using [STARKs](https://starkware.co/stark/).

 ✨🚀 **New contributors are welcome to implement new ONNX Operators in Cairo 1.0!** 🌟💡